Annual Meeting Job Center

 Prearranged Interviews.
 Candidates with prearranged interviews in a room may proceed directly to the specified room at the assigned time.
-If the prearranged interview is at a table, candidates will need to check in 15 minutes prior to their interview at the Candidate Check-In Booth in the New York Hilton, Americas Hall II, and wait to be called.
+If the prearranged interview is at a table, candidates will need to sign in at the Candidate Check-In Booth at the Job Center about 10 minutes before their prearranged time.
 If the location is unknown, the Job Center Information Booth may have more information.

 Interview locations will be listed in the AHA's annual meeting app.
 Information will be updated in the app as soon as AHA staff is informed of any changes.